Learn How to Make Teaching ESL to Preschool Children Magic and Fun!

 - Choose from listening and comprehension games and vary and reinforce with communicative speaking games.

 - Make use of hundreds of ideas for vocabulary acquisition and revision.

 - Remember that repetition is the mother of skill.
-These preschool ESL activities incorporate repetition as part of the natural learning process.
+These preschool & young primary ESL activities incorporate repetition as part of the natural learning process.

 - Hundreds of ideas to make learning words and short phrases and sentences fun and varied.